top of page

 Over the course of several weeks, I worked closely with devs, engineers, cloud.gov SMEs, and product owners to ensure the document:

-• Included all necessary sections to define new code, explain our strict security/compliance controls, and document deployment processes
+• Included all necessary sections to define new code, explain our strict security/compliance controls, and documented deployment processes

 • Was written in a tone that was appropriate for our intended audience (cloud.gov engineers, compliance leads, technical content writers)